 What is it

-This disorder of facial pigmentation is frequent in young women.
+This disorder of facial pigmentation is frequent in young women and it is characterised by increased pigmentation.

-Instead of being distributed evenly to create a tan, the melanin pigment produced by melanocytes, accumulates in dirty-looking patches on the forehead, cheeks or upper lip.
+Instead of being distributed evenly to create a tan, the melanin pigment produced by melanocytes, accumulates in greyish or brown patches of pigmentation on the forehead, cheeks or upper lip.

 The main cause of Chloasma or Melasma is stress.